dimasab/dimasab/README.md

 ### What I Build

-I treat AI as a volatile software component that requires strict engineering principles and robust error handling.
+I treat AI like any other unpredictable code.
+You need solid guardrails and a good backup plan for when it messes up.

 <br/>